dragonfax/mastodon-terraform/README.md

 After signing up on the website, use this command, from the host, to give your account ownership rights.\
 `docker-compose exec web tootctl accounts modify <your username> --role Owner`

 ## Double-tap Rule

 When ever you rerun a `terraform apply`, and it needs to restart the instance, you'll have to run a second `terraform apply` in order to pick up changes to the IP address.
 AWS changes it everytime the server reboots.

-We could aleviate this by using an elastic IP.

 ## Commiting Your Changes